-3. Re-Design/Re-work Something Existing
+3. Re-Design/Re-Work Something Existing

-One great thing about jewellery is old pieces can be remade or reworked into something you’ll actually wear.
+One great thing about jewelry is old pieces can be remade or reworked into something you’ll actually wear.
 Sometimes this might just involved resizing or repairs, but you can also have gems removed and precious metals melted down into totally new pieces!

 For our wedding we actually had gold from our families melted together and made into custom rings.
 They are so special to us because they are exactly what we wanted but also have the family history.💚

-If you have pieces you don’t wear it’s also good to sell them; they can get appreciated and used by someone else instead of the jewellery hiding in a drawer.
+If you have pieces you don’t wear it’s also good to sell them; they can get appreciated and used by someone else instead of hiding in a drawer.
 Plus you can spend the money you make on something you’ll actually get a lot of use from!
 It’s a win for everyone and the earth. 🌎

-There are fortunately a lot of different ways you can still have those beautiful and special pieces with the comfort of knowing you aren’t supporting the dark, abusive, and destructive industry practices.
+There are fortunately a lot of different ways you can still have those beautiful and special pieces with the comfort of knowing you aren’t supporting dark, abusive, and destructive industry practices.